309thEDDGE/weave/README.md

 from multiple sources.
 Weave can be used to upload arbitrary data products to a datastore with options to store metadata and information about how data were derived.
-When Weave is used to upload the data, Weave can then be used to access the data using Pythonic API calls, as well as giving the user easy access to data provenance.
+When Weave is used to upload the data, Weave can then be used to access the data using Pythonic API calls, as well as giving the user ready access to data provenance.

 ## Weave Vocabulary